 As just reported on Slashdot the Linux 2.6 Kernel is finally here!
-This marks a pretty big milestone for Linux as a whole – it’s really the first industrial strength version to compete against the big Unixies like Solaris and Aix head on!
+This marks a pretty big milestone for Linux as a whole – it’s really the first industrial strength version to compete against the big Unixes like Solaris and Aix head-on!

-With full 64-bit support for the newer Opteron processors, full G5 support for the new PowerMacs, access to files that are up to 2 terabytes in size on 64 bit platforms and support for up to 32-64 processors this is certainly a neat bit of code!!
-For a desktop system it brings real time support with low latencies, improved USB and Firewire device support, better I/O and less race conditions during heavy disk use.
+With full 64-bit support for the newer Opteron processors, full G5 support for the new PowerMacs, access to files that are up to 2 terabytes in size on 64-bit platforms and support for up to 32-64 processors this is certainly a neat bit of code!!
+For a desktop system, it brings real-time support with low latencies, improved USB and Firewire device support, better I/O and fewer race conditions during heavy disk use.
 It just feels a lot faster and performs much better.

-It’s a big upgrade with mostly new server oriented features but it should be a nicer desktop OS and it can perform a lot better under heavy loads.
-But remember do not install it if you do not have a real up to date distro!
+It’s a big upgrade with mostly new server-oriented features but it should be a nicer desktop OS and it can perform a lot better under heavy loads.
+But remember do not install it if you do not have a real up-to-date distro!
 Module tools have been upgraded and are incompatible with older versions.
-You can wreck your system if your not careful!
+You can wreck your system if you’re not careful!